Objects Left In The Body After Surgery

 At Sokol & Associates, P.C., we have decades of experience offering highly personalized legal help to clients facing difficult times.
 We will take the time to explain the process to you, return your calls promptly and let you know the steps we will take to recover compensation for you.

 If you are the victim of a retained foreign object, you may be entitled to compensation for your medical bills, loss of income, pain and suffering, and other economic and noneconomic losses you have suffered as a result of your surgeon’s negligence.
 You may have a medical negligence claim against your surgeon as well as the hospital where your surgery occurred.

 Items left in the body after surgery can range from forceps to the more-frequent sponge.
 A surgical sponge left in a patient is an error that technology can prevent.
 Some hospitals use an electronic bar code system to scan objects before and after they are used in a patient’s body.
 Unfortunately, many more hospitals have not installed this vital safety technology and instead use basic and human-error-prone counting methods.

 Holding doctors and hospitals accountable for leaving surgical objects in a body after surgery is one of the only ways to get hospitals to recognize the issue and advance their technology.

 Call Sokol & Associates, P.C., For A Free Consultation: 503-575-9683

-To speak with a medical negligence lawyer about your injuries or a loved one’s death caused by an object left in the body after surgery, contact Sokol & Associates, P.C., in Portland, Oregon or Vancouver, Washington.
+To speak with a medical negligence lawyer about your injuries or a loved one’s death caused by an object left in the body after surgery, contact Sokol & Associates, P.C., in Lake Oswego, Oregon or Vancouver, Washington.